LGBTQ rights in Chechnya

-Lesbian, gay, bisexual and transgender rights in Chechnya have long been a cause of concern for human rights organizations such as Amnesty International and Human Rights Watch.
+The rights of lesbian, gay, bisexual and transgender people in Chechnya have long been a cause of concern for human rights organizations such as Amnesty International and Human Rights Watch.
 As a member of the Russian Federation, Russia's LGBT laws formally apply.
 De facto, there are no protections for LGBT citizens, and the Chechen authorities allegedly encourage the killing of people suspected of homosexuality by their families.

 Since March 2017, a violent crackdown on the LGBT community led to the abduction and detention of gay and bisexual men, who were beaten and tortured.
 More than one hundred men, and possibly several hundred men, were targeted.
-At least three, and reportedly as many as 20, were killed.
+At least three, and reportedly as many as 20, were beaten to death.
 The precise number of those detained and killed is unknown.
 A panel of expert advisors to the United Nations Human Rights Council reported in early April 2017 that: "These are acts of persecution and violence on an unprecedented scale in the region and constitute serious violations of the obligations of the Russian Federation under international human rights law."

 Cultural aspects

 Chechnya is a highly conservative Islamic society in which homophobia is widespread and homosexuality is taboo.
 Following two separatist armed conflicts in the 1990s—the First Chechen War and the Second Chechen War—Chechnya "became increasingly conservative" under the leadership of President Akhmad Kadyrov and his son Ramzan Kadyrov, who is the head of the Chechen Republic.
 In Chechnya, as in other southern Russia regions, Russian President Vladimir Putin "has empowered local leaders to enforce their interpretation of traditional Muslim values."
 Human Rights Watch reported in 2017 that "[i]t is difficult to overstate just how vulnerable LGBT people are in Chechnya, where homophobia is intense and rampant.
 LGBT people are in danger not only of persecution by the authorities but also of falling victim to 'honour killings' by their own relatives for tarnishing family honor."
-An activist for the Russian LGBT Network stated that people are sometimes released from prisons due to the authorities knowing that they would be killed by their family.
+An activist for the Russian LGBT Network stated that people are sometimes released from prisons due to the authorities knowing that they will be killed by their families.
 Kadyrov has even argued that there are no gay people in Chechnya and that even if there are any, then "take them to Canada, praise Allah, to cleanse the blood".